-Gunn Memorial Library welcomes your donated books, audio book CDs, music CDs, and DVDs.
+Gunn Memorial Library welcomes your donated books, audio book CDs, and DVDs.
 Your donation may be added to the Library’s collection, awarded as a summer reading prize, or sold in the Book Basement to help enhance our programs and services.

 Due to space constraints, we must be extremely selective in what we accept to keep our inventory manageable.
 The unfortunate reality is that we cannot accept all books in need of a new home.
 Donations are accepted during library hours only.
 Please do not leave your donations outside the library.

 Please call in advance if you are bringing more than one box or bag of books.
 Please also be prepared to wait while your donation is reviewed.
 Books that do not meet our donation guidelines will be returned to you.
 We do not determine the value of the donation.
 Receipts can be provided on which you may designate how many paperbacks and hardbacks were donated.

 - Hardcover and paperback books in very good condition.
 Commercially published audiobooks and DVDs.